GET MOVING TO END POLIO

 With your support here in Newton-le-Willows you will be helping to make history by joining millions of Rotarians and supporters across the globe raising awareness, funds and support to wipe polio off the face of the earth.
 Polio is a vaccine preventable disease that still threatens children in parts of the world today.

-We will be distributing 5,000 crocus corms amongst a number of our partner organisations who will plant these in prominent locations within our community between late October and early November.
-Next spring when hopefully the crocuses flower we will hold a competition to judge the best display and the winning organisation will get a donation from our club.
+Next spring when hopefully the crocuses flower we will hold another competition and networking event to judge the best display and the winning organisation will get a donation from our club.

-The Newton Gardeners’ Association, Chairman, Malcolm Greenhaugh will be judging the entries and will also be giving technical advice to those organisations that require it.
+The Newton Gardeners’ Association, Chairman, Malcolm Greenhaugh will again be judging the entries and will also be giving technical advice to those organisations that require it.
+Last years winners were Penkford school who set a high standard.

 Newton Boys and Girls Club: Victoria Musk